TerriaJS/aremi-tmy/README.md

 │   │   │   ├── ... (the other station files)
 │   │   ├── ... (the other states)
 ```
+_NOTE: the solar data CSVs within the Hourly-solar-data directory is assumed to have three columns: UTC time, DNI value and GHI value._
 ## AREMI
 TODO